Email: lastname at berkeley dot edu

 function methods.

-News: I am a 2024 Sloan Research Fellow.
+News: I am a 2024 Hellman Fellow.
+And see this

 HDSC Seminar

 I run an informal seminar on high-dimensional scientific computing.
-A page for Fall 2024 is coming soon.
+Here is the page for Spring 2025.

 Past semesters: [Spring 2024] [Fall 2023]